-Debtors/creditors arising from insurance/reinsurance operations shown in the balance sheet include the totals of all outstanding debit and credit transactions as processed by the syndicate and through the Lloyd's central facility.
-No account has been taken of any offsets which may be applicable in calculating the net amounts due between the syndicate and each of its counterparty insureds, reinsurers or intermediaries as appropriate.
+Debtors/creditors arising from insurance/reinsurance operations shown in the balance sheet include the totals of all outstanding debit and credit transactions as processed by the Syndicate and through the Lloyd's central facility.
+Account has been taken for offsets relating to MPMIC QS/LPT balances which may be applicable in calculating the net amounts due between the Syndicate and MPMIC where balances due are greater than three months.